antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 CORS is an industry standard for allowing access to APIs from multiple origins from within web browsers.

-All major browsers, web servers (such as TomCat) and frameworks (such as jQuery) support this standard ensuring wide interoperability.
+All major browsers, web servers (such as TomCat) and frameworks (such as jQuery) support this standard providing wide interoperability.

 Depending on how CORS is configured, access can be restricted at the origin level.
 Outside of browsers these restrictions are meaningless (its just a header) but CORS provides good protection against some web based attacks.

-APIs **SHOULD NOT** use JSONP, its a hack and we **SHOULD NOT** condone its use.
-The 18F API Standards provide good reasons not to use this, they are echoed for convenience:
+APIs **SHOULD NOT** use JSONP.
+It is a hack and we **SHOULD NOT** condone its use.
+The 18F API Standards provide good reasons for this, they are echoed for convenience:

 "JSONP is not secure or performant.
 If IE8 or IE9 must be supported, use Microsoft's XDomainRequest object instead of JSONP.
 There are libraries to help with this."